 I was asked to pick an artist whose work in 2019 was among the most compelling.
 Of course, Tree had an incredible 2019 with three sterling releases, most of which showcased his glorious take on Soul Trap, stuttering high hats over colorful soul samples, street wisdom and deep memories, half-sung, half-rapped in a gravely tone.
 Tree’s bare and visual rhymes place him amongst the most memorable rappers of recent memory and we can’t wait to see what he does next.
 Read my end-of-year feature with Tree for OkayPlayer HERE.

 “Verbal Intercourse” contains one of the best guest verses of all time courtesy of a young Nasir.
-His verse is so buttery, so swift, you’d miss the nuance if you turned your head.
-His voice has never sounded as good either, and the company on the track, a ferocious Ghost and uncanny Rae, remains unmatched.
-Taken from an interview I did with Rae a few years ago, here’s how “Verbal Intercourse” came to be.
+His verse is so buttery, so swift, you’d be five lines behind if you sneezed.
+His voice has never sounded as good either, and the company on the track, a ferocious Ghost and uncanny Rae, will remain forever unmatched.
+Taken from an interview I did with Rae a years ago, here’s how “Verbal Intercourse” came to be.

 I spoke with EL-P a few years ago and asked him about all kinds of early Co Flow history, including how their legacy started with “Juvenile Technique.”

 “The head burner cookin’, emanate thought and grab my phallus

 Wanna battle one of us is endin’ up in God’s palace…”

 Read how it all went down HERE for POW.